Quackdoc/docs/install-bliss-os/install-in-a-virtual-machine/install-in-qemu.md

 `-m 4096 -smp 4` tells Qemu How much ram to use, and how many cores to add the the VM

-`-cpu host-passthrough` This tells Qemu what CPU it should be trying telling the guest it is.
+`-cpu host` This tells Qemu what CPU it should be trying telling the guest it is.
 Generally it is the preferred option.
-However in case you start to get instability `-cpu kvm64` may be the option you need
+However in case you start to get instability `-cpu qemu64` may be the option you need as it presents a very barebones cpu to the VM. see `qemu-cpu-models` of the qemu docs to learn more.

  `-bios /usr/share/ovmf/x64/OVMF.fd \` is needed to tell Qemu to boot using UEFI, which is necessary as right now there is a bug that prevents android-generic based roms from being installed when in legacy mode.
+It is important to note that the location of this can vary depending on the host OS.

-`-drive file=disks/bliss14-k54-gapps.qcow2,if=virtio \` is how we mount the disk, Using this method instead of `-hda` lets us use virtio driver instead of emulated driver, giving us greater performance in the VM.
+`-drive file=disks/bliss14-k54-gapps.qcow2,if=virtio \` is how we mount the disk.
+Using this method instead of `-hda` lets us use virtio driver instead of emulated driver, giving us greater performance in the VM.

 `-cdrom images/Bliss-v11.iso \` Just mount the iso for bliss, while we could use virtio driver for this, there is no real need to, because it's only use is installing the OS, this can be removed when the VM is installed

 `-usb` is used to tell Qemu to add a USB controller, no real need to give it any additional arguments

-`-device usb-tablet ` is one of two options for mouse capture the other being `-device usb-mouse` using Tablet will allow you to use Qemu as if it were any other app, using `usb-mouse` on the other hand will capture the mouse, and lock it to the VM. and to free it you will need to click `ctrl+alt` to free it.
+`-device virtio-tablet ` is one of two options for mouse capture the other being `-device virtio-mouse` using Tablet will allow you to use Qemu as if it were any other app, using `virtio-mouse` on the other hand will capture the mouse, and lock it to the VM. and to free it you will need to click `ctrl+alt` to free it.
+You may use `usb-mouse` or `usb-tablet` to use a emulated mouse and tablet instead of the paravirtualized ones. which incurs a very minor preformance hit. but also a measurable latency one.

-`-device usb-kbd`  is for keyboard, no need to change anything here,
+`-device virtio-keyboard`  is for keyboard, no need to change anything here, `usb-kbd` also exists for using emulated keyboard instead.

 `-device qemu-xhci,id=xhci` tells Qemu what USB version to use, no need to change this